bena0067/mtm6201-final/README.md

 - How to convert a complete Figma design into a fully functioning website
 - How to customize Bootstrap using CSS variables and overrides
 - How to handle responsive design across desktop, tablet, and mobile
-- How to organize and optimize images for performance
 - How to structure a multi-page website with consistent components
 - Increased understanding of accessibility, semantic HTML, and UX considerations